rphii/c-nexus/README.md

 Small code footprint.

 Create notes and link them, however you can think of.
-Once created you can browse the events.
+Once created you can browse the nodes.

 - **h** : go back in history
 - **j** : down